craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Fortitude.

 If you hit your target, you deal your Weapon Damage as normal, and you apply a stack of the 'Hobbled' [[Ailment]].

+You may only use this Feature once per turn.

 ## Bash
 ###### REQ: 2EXP